andyneff/readynas-auto-decrypt/README.md

 Add auto decrypt external USB drives on insert, for ReadyNAS

+**Note** No matter what I tried, the usb device never showed up on the "System" page under "Devices", it does however show up under "Shares" and in "Backup", and can be unmounted from the "Shares" tab.

 # Installation

 1. Clone this repo in a drive on the nas (or copy it over your own way)